llm-d/llm-d-kv-cache-manager/vllm-setup-helm/README.md

-# Helm Chart for vLLM with LMCache
+# vLLM Deployment Chart

-This Helm chart assists with deploying vLLM with:
+This Helm chart assists with deploying vLLMs with optionally:
 - KVEvents publishing and a demo KV Cache Manager indexing deployment
 - LMCache for KV-cache offloading and deprecated Redis indexing